rust-lang/rust/src/doc/trpl/lifetimes.md

 ```

 The `'a` reads ‘the lifetime a’.
 Technically, every reference has some lifetime
-associated with it, but the compiler lets you elide them in common cases.
+associated with it, but the compiler lets you omit them in common cases.
 Before we get to that, though, let’s break the explicit example down:

 ```rust,ignore